Rishabhraghwendra18/liq-cli/docs/topics/Linking-packages.md

 ## Downsides

-Because OSX no longer supports hard links (see below) and the built-in `mount -t bind` doesn't work (unknown reason), it's necessary to use OSX Fuse
+Because OSX no longer supports hard links (see below) and the built-in `mount -t bind` doesn't work (error message unclear), it's necessary to use OSX Fuse plus `bindfs`.
-+ `bindfs`.
 The first issue is that while `bindfs` can be installed with Homebrew, OSX Fuse cannot.
 While the command-line install process could be automated, it would be fragile.
 So, this does require that the user install OSX Fuse.